How To Use Leverage In Long-Term Investing To Increase Returns

 An investment is any investment in any asset class where you use borrowed funds to increase your buying power.
 For example, a stock can be a leveraged investment if you have access to more capital either from a bank loan or through a stock exchange that offers leverage.

-Nowadays there are great options for retail investors who are looking to boost earnings with a bigger stake in the market and the most popular long-term investment with margin is ETFs.
+Today there are many instruments that let retail investors take on more exposure with the same amount of capital, and one of the most commonly used in long term portfolios is the leveraged ETF.
 The reason why ETFs have grown in popularity as a margin-traded product is due to the accessibility and the low cost offered.

-Here is a list of the most popular asset classes and investment products that are used in combination with leverage:
+Here is a list of asset classes and investment products that are used in combination with leverage:

 These products all operate slightly differently which makes some of them better suited for investors who have a longer outlook on the market and some of them suit investors who are looking for returns in the medium term.
 Scroll down on the page to learn more about how these products work.